Meta-learning Optimizers for Communication-Efficient Learning: Experiments

-\paragraph{Generalization to unseen datasets} We observe that LAgg-A meta-trained on FMNIST 2-Layer MLP struggles to optimize the same architecture on CIFAR-10 (plot (d)) and ImageNet (Figure~\ref{fig:meta-gen-appdx} in the supplement).
+We observe that LAgg-A meta-trained on FMNIST 2-Layer MLP struggles to optimize the same architecture on CIFAR-10 (\cref{fig:meta-gen1-d}) and ImageNet (\cref{fig:meta-gen-appdx} in~\cref{app:meta-gen}).
 We note, however, that including an additional task (CIFAR-10, MLP) during meta-learning can significantly improve performance.
 Specifically, we observe that this learned optimizer (LAgg-A-cf) is able to generalize to both of its in-distribution tasks (CIFAR-10 and FMNIST MLP) as well as improve performance on ImageNet MLP.
-This suggests that stronger meta-generalization can be achieved by scaling the training tasks in our communication-efficient setting as has been demonstrated for standard optimization settings in the learned optimization literature \citep{velo}.
+This suggests that stronger meta-generalization can be achieved by scaling the training tasks in our communication-efficient setting as has been demonstrated for standard optimization settings in the learned optimization literature~\citep{velo}.